 Keep Ticks Away From Your Yard

 Ticks are not only a threat to you, but also to your pets.
-Because they attach firmly to hosts and feed very slowly, ticks are the most efficient carriers of disease, including Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and more.
+Because they attach firmly to hosts and feed very slowly, ticks are the most efficient carriers of diseases, including Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and more.
 While these diseases can negatively affect anyone, elderly people, people with weakened immune systems, dogs, horses, and livestock can be especially impacted.
-While wearing full coverage clothing outdoors can help keep ticks off of you and your family, it’s likely not a comfortable option in the heat of summer when tick activity is highest.
+While wearing full-coverage clothing outdoors can help keep ticks off of you and your family, it’s likely not a comfortable option in the heat of summer when tick activity is highest.
 For simple protection from ticks, give Suburban Pest Control a call.
 Our tick control treatments create a barrier for your yard, so you can roam freely without worry.

 Additional Facts About Ticks

 Ticks are arachnids belonging to the sub-class Acari, which includes both mites and ticks.
-Over 80 species of ticks have been identified in the U.S. These can de divided into two families: the hard ticks (lxodidae) and the soft ticks (Argasidae).
+Over 80 species of ticks have been identified in the U.S. These can be divided into two families: the hard ticks (Ixodidae) and the soft ticks (Argasidae).
 Both families are associated with the transmission of diseases to humans, but the members of the hard tick family are more frequently encountered in and around homes.